Evie Documentation – v1.3.1

 And then click the Upload Theme button.

-Click on Choose File and select the theme zip file on your computer.
+3. Click Choose File and select the theme zip file on your computer.

 Update via cPanel or Web File Manager

-- Click on Upload button to upload the theme zip file.
+2. Click the Upload button to upload the theme zip file.

-- Once the zip file is uploaded, select that file, then click on Extract button to extract it to replace the old “evie” folder.
+3. Once the zip file is uploaded, select that file, then click the Extract button to extract it to replace the old “evie” folder.
 You can delete the old “evie” folder before extracting the zip file if you would like.

 Update via FTP